Journal of Consent-Based Performance: Praxis and Perspectives on Intimacy

 Vol. 2 No. 1 (2023)

-Volume 2 Issue 1 includes both Notes From the Field and Research Articles which hinge upon asking questions for the purpose of analyzing past practices and prompting new developments within consent-based creative processes.
+Volume 2 Issue 1 includes both Notes From the Field and Research Articles which hinge upon analyzing past practices and prompting new developments within consent-based creative processes.

 Consent in Distinctive Contexts